Little Rock Nine: The "Lost Year"

 Faubus's victory led to a series of consequences that affected Little Rock society.
 Faubus and the school board's intention to open private schools was blocked by an injunction by the 8th U.S. Circuit Court of Appeals, which caused some citizens of Little Rock to turn on the black community.
 The black community became a target for hate crimes since people blamed them for the closing of the schools.
 Daisy Bates, head of the NAACP chapter in Little Rock, was a primary victim of these crimes, in addition to the black students enrolled at Little Rock Central High School and their families.

 The city's teachers were also placed in a difficult position.
 They were forced to swear loyalty to Faubus's bills.
 Even though Faubus's idea of private schools never played out, the teachers were still bound by their contracts and expected to attend school every day.

 In May 1959, after the firing of forty-four teachers and administrative staff from the four high schools, three segregationist board members were replaced with three moderate ones.
 The new board members reinstated the forty-four staff members to their positions.
 The new board of directors then began an attempt to reopen the schools, much to Faubus's dismay.
 In order to avoid any further complications, the public high schools were scheduled to open earlier than usual, on August 12, 1959.

 Although the Lost Year had come to a close, the black students who returned to the high schools were not welcomed by the other students.
 Rather, the black students had a difficult time getting past mobs to enter the school, and, once inside, they were often subject to physical and emotional abuse.
 The students were back at school and everything would eventually resume normal function, but the Lost Year would be a pretext for new hatred toward the black students in the public high school.

+In November 1958, Life magazine had profiled high school students affected by school closures, "nearly ...
+13,000 in Virginia and 3,700 more in Little Rock, all passive victims in a national tragedy."